mahimadesaii/Walk-Aura/README.md

-# Walk Aura - Modern Shoe E-Commerce Platform
+# Walk Aura - Shoe E-Commerce Platform

 _"Walk Aura inspires confidence in every step with footwear that blends fashion and functionality.
 Your journey, your aura."_